PAD PRINTING INK FOR PLASTIC, PAPER, WOOD, LEATHER

 Pad printing ink for plastic—the Natron TP Series is a 1- or 2-component all-purpose ink for plastics (rigid and soft), coated metals, wood, and paper substrates.
 This ink for printing on plastics has excellent adhesion to a wide range of plastic substrates, such as ABS, SAN, PETE, Tritan, acrylic, cellulose acetate butyrate, recycled PETE, paper, corrugated board, polystyrene, vynil, polycarbonate, polyester foil, polyethylene, pre-treated polypropylene, soft and hard PVC, wood, leather, and faux leather, and polyurethane.
 After full cure, the ink film exhibits outstanding adhesion as well as rub, scratch, and chemical resistance.
 In some cases, adding a hardener can enhance ink stability as well as adhesion and solvent resistance.

 As a 2-component ink, printing ink has very good adhesion on many other difficult substrates, like top-coated plates, metal plates, difficult plastic materials, aluminum, and many other materials.
 The TP series inks are also non-toxic, free from heavy metals, and have very high opacity.
 To make the TP pad printing ink for plastic, we use only fade-resistant, hand-selected pigments.
 This makes this ink great for printing on food packaging, toys, promotional materials, industrial products, and tools.
+This is an excellent ink for pad printing on Pens, Injection Molded Parts, Cosmetic Containers, Medical Devices, Wood, Packaging, and electrical housings.
 Lastly, check the safety data sheets and the product label for warnings.

 TP Series Ink mixing instructions